maartene/DCJam2025/docs/TECHDEBT.md

 # TECHDEBT

 ## ⚠️ TODO
-- principal obsession in `partyMemberIndex`
-- array with partymembers should be wrapped in its own data type
 - there is duplication in `World` where multiple functions do the same check: see if player already won.
 Abstraction needed to conform to DRY

 ## 🚧 DOING